Martin Bailey shares his extraordinary story of recovering from a brain tumour, optimism and achieving your dreams.

 Aside from needing money to take their children to the hospital, they don’t need it.
 They don’t bath, they purify themselves by bathing in smoke, and the woman smears their skin with a reddish paste, to keep the bugs off.

-These people seem to be the happiest.
+These people seem to be happiest.
 Martin doesn’t believe possessions are what keeps us happiest.
 It put things into perspective.

 Once you get the red dust of Africa into your skin, it is really hard to stay away.
 He booked his next trip shortly after getting home.